 - eating smaller meals more often

 If you have a severe case of gastroparesis, you might not be able to eat solid foods and drink liquids.
-In this case, you may require a feeding tube until your condition improves.
+In this case, you may need a feeding tube until your condition improves.

 Uncommon and Experimental Treatment Options